alysivji/advent-of-code/2021/README.md

 Fought the language for 2-3 hours... don't feel like I won.
 Really missed Python today, but definitely learned a lot.
 At least my `part1()` and `part2()` functions look sort of functional!

 Look forward to seeing how experienced TypeScript programmers completed today.

+Update: Refactored my solution to use builtin data structures.
+Have to do a little bit of hacking to store points into dictionaries, but it's better than depending on libraries that don't exactly do what I need so I have to hack anyways.